JamesYouL2/TFT-Crawler/README.md

 raw_data_dir = data/raw-games
 clean_data_dir = data/clean-games
 ```
+Obtain an API key from [Riot API](https://developer.riotgames.com/) and update the api_key variable with your API key.
 I set up the directories for the data to be stored such as:
 ```
 .